PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_mem_per_gpu.md

 - `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
 For example, if `min_run_time: 30` is used then jobs that ran for less than 30 minutes are ignored.
 Default: 0

-- `mem_eff_threshold`: (Optional) Ignore jobs where the ratio of used to allocated CPU memory is greater than or equal to this value.
+- `mem_eff_thres`: (Optional) Ignore jobs where the ratio of used to allocated CPU memory is greater than or equal to this value.
 Default: 1.0

 - `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False